Pardalotus/scholarly_identifiers/README.md

  - Hyphens and spaces are removed from ISBNs so that they can be compared regardless of formatting
  - 10-digit ISBNs are normalised to 13-digit formats, to allow the the same ISBN expressed both way to be compared

+# Why use this library?

+If you're using scholarly metadata, you'll likely be using scholarly identifiers.
+Each identifier has its own rules for parsing, validation, and representation.
+More info on the [Pardalotus Blog](https://pardalotus.tech/posts).

+This library will help with that.

 # Try it out

 See the examples: